Relief of poverty

 People who are in need, aged, or who are suffering genuine financial hardship from a temporary or long-term change in their circumstances are likely to qualify for assistance.

-Generally, this includes anyone who does not have access to the normal things of life that most people take for granted.
+Generally, this includes anyone who does not have access to the normal things in life that most people take for granted.

 The people who you provide "relief" to should have